-Choosing the right pair of can make a huge difference in both your riding style and cornering speed.
+Choosing the right pair of handlebars can make a huge difference in both your riding style and cornering speed.

 But how do you choose between all the different bends?